Estimation of Risk Contributions with MCMC: Capital allocation problem

 To overcome this problem, several estimators have been proposed in the literature.
-We end up this section by introducing some existing estimators and their problems.
-Firstly, the {\it Nadaraya-Watson (NW) kernel estimator} proposed in Tasche (2009) is defined by
+First, \citet{glasserman2005importance} and \citet{glasserman2005measuring} proposed the \emph{IS estimator} in order to increase the number of samples that belong to $A_{\delta}$.
+The IS estimator is defined by